go-task/task/docs/docs/contributing.md

 - **Code style** - Try to maintain the existing code style where possible and ensure that code is formatted by `gofmt`.
-We use `golangci-lint` in our CI to enforce a consistent style and best-practise.
+We use `golangci-lint` in our CI to enforce a consistent style and best-practice.
 There's a `lint` command in the Taskfile to run this locally.
 - **Documentation** - Ensure that you add/update any relevant documentation.
 See the [updating documentation](#updating-documentation) section below.